Quad4-Software/LXMFy/docs/source/creating-bots.rst

     def help_intent(msg):
         msg.reply("I can help!
 Try typing /help to see a list of commands.")

-The NLP engine uses mathematical vector similarity (TF-IDF and Cosine Similarity) to match incoming text against your example phrases.
-This processing happens entirely locally on your machine, ensuring full privacy.
+Matching uses TF-IDF vectors and cosine similarity.
+All scoring runs on the bot host.
+No text is sent to an external API.

-**Persistence and Extensibility:**
+**Model export and import**

-For larger bots, you can export and import the trained intent model to avoid retraining on every startup:
+Export and import a trained model so larger bots skip retraining on every startup:

 .. code-block:: python